manuti/Process-Finished-Torrents/README.md

 1. Put the file somewhere safe
 2. Edit the destination for old torrents and set rpc username and password as needed
 3. Make sure it is executable
-4. Set the following in transmission's settings.json
+4. Set the following in transmission's settings.json (usually /etc/transmission-daemon/settings.json) while transmission-daemon is not running.
     - set script-torrent-done-enabled: True
     - script-torrent-done-filename: "Path/to/script"
 5. Restart Transmission